 However, with using WhatsApp, comes the specter of WhatsApp compliance.
 Just ask the major US bank which suffered a $125M SEC fine in December 2021 for admitting that bankers used WhatsApp to “circumvent federal record-keeping laws.”

-Many in highly regulated industries like financial services and pharmaceuticals are having a hard time securing WhatsApp compliance monitoring; much less securing the app itself as a mode of business communication.
+Many in highly regulated industries like financial services and pharmaceuticals find it challenging to secure WhatsApp compliance monitoring; much less secure WhatsApp itself as a mode of business communication.
 Scrutiny over WhatsApp compliance started before the COVID-19 pandemic – and now, the push for securing WhatsApp for business use is growing, as companies realize how they can supercharge their digital transformation by leveraging the mobile messaging app.
 The business scenario has evolved to needing WhatsApp to expand market reach, gain advantage against competitors, and boost revenue growth.

 WhatsApp has rapidly become so ubiquitous that it now has over 2 billion users.
 Inevitably, it has shifted from being only a personal tool to being a professional tool.
 More than five million businesses have integrated WhatsApp into their core strategies.
 And due to its cheap pricing and simplicity, the platform has become the default business communication channel for emerging markets such as Brazil and India.